loader

 Mon - Fri

-The (TFPA) is a state-created program designed to provide coverage to property owners who are unable to find homeowners insurance through the traditional market.
-It acts as a safety net, ensuring that Texans are never left unprotected simply because their homes carry unique risks.
+The Texas FAIR Plan Association (TFPA) is a state-created program designed to provide coverage to property owners who are unable to find homeowners insurance through the traditional market.
+It acts as a safety net, helping ensure that Texans are not left without basic protection simply because their homes carry unique risks.

-Unlike other insurance policies, the coverage being offered is intended as a temporary solution for homeowners while they work toward meeting standard market eligibility requirements.
-It is an insurer of last resort, offering protection for both the structure and, in some cases, the contents of your home.
-Same day Texas home insurance is available in most areas.
+Unlike many standard insurance policies, this coverage is generally intended as a temporary solution while homeowners work toward meeting traditional market eligibility requirements.
+It is considered an insurer of last resort and may offer protection for the structure and, in some cases, the contents of your home.
+Same-day Texas home insurance is available in most areas.

 Why the Texas FAIR Plan Association Exists

-Environmental and structural risks, along with past property claims, can prevent homeowners from obtaining insurance.
+Environmental and structural risks, along with past property claims, can prevent homeowners from obtaining insurance through standard markets.

 • Coverage for properties declined by multiple standard insurers

-• Protection for homes in high-risk areas, including regions prone to hail, wind, or fire damage
+• Protection for homes in higher-risk areas, including regions prone to hail, wind, or fire damage

-• A means for homeowners to maintain continuous insurance while preparing their homes to qualify for standard policies
+• A way for homeowners to maintain continuous insurance while preparing their homes to qualify for standard policies

 Homeowners HO1